Hellebore: Toxicity

 All helleborus plants are toxic, and all parts of the helleborus plant are toxic.
 Hellebore poisoning is rare, but it does occur.

-Hellebore plants are usually left alone by animals such as deer and rabbits because the leaves of the plant produce poisonous alkaloids, making them distasteful to animals.
-The poisonous alkaloids have been known to sometimes bother gardeners with sensitive skin.
+Hellebore plants are usually left alone by animals such as deer and rabbits because the leaves of the plant produce various toxins, making them distasteful to animals.
+The leaves have been known to sometimes bother gardeners with sensitive skin.
 It was used in the First Sacred War at the start of the sixth century BC to poison the water supply of the city of Kirrha.

 Poisonings occur through ingestion or handling.
 Hellebore plants should not be ingested as poisoning cases are most severe when the plants are eaten.
 This is especially true when hellebores are eaten in large quantities.
 Symptoms of ingestion include: burning of the mouth and throat, salivation, vomiting, abdominal cramping, diarrhea, nervous symptoms, and possibly depression.
 Consuming large quantities of hellebore plants can be fatal.
-Toxic cardiac glycosides occur in the roots.
+Toxic steroids occur in the roots.
 High levels of ranunculin and protoanemonin, especially in the leaves and sap, also contribute to symptoms after ingestion.

 Dermatitis may also occur from handling the hellebore plants without protection.
 This is typically caused by the ranunculin and protoanemonin found on the outside of the plant, including the leaves, stem, flower, and sap.
 The poison on the outside of the plant causes irritation and burning sensations on the skin.
 When collecting seeds from hellebore plants, it is recommended to wait for the pods to dry and shake them out into a container or onto the ground to collect.
-Attempts to remove the seeds by hand exposes skin to the potent toxins in the sap of the hellebore, which can increase the damage done to the skin.
+Attempts to remove the seeds by hand could potentially cause chemical burns.
 Small or minimal exposure to the toxins should only cause a mild irritation to the skin, and the affliction should only last for a few minutes.
 If the burning persists or intensifies, it is recommended to wash the affected areas thoroughly to remove the toxins and see a doctor.

-The species historically known as "Black hellebore" cause tinnitus, vertigo, stupor, thirst, anaphylaxis, emesis (vomiting), catharsis, bradycardia (slowing of the heart rate), and finally, collapse and death from cardiac arrest.
-Although Helleborus niger (black hellebore) contains protoanemonin or ranunculin, which has an acrid taste and can cause burning of the eyes, mouth, and throat, oral ulceration, gastroenteritis, and hematemesis, research in the 1970s showed that the roots of H. niger do not contain the cardiotoxic compounds helleborin, hellebrin, and helleborein that are responsible for the lethal reputation of "black hellebore".
+The species historically known as "black hellebore" (Helleborus niger) causes tinnitus, vertigo, stupor, thirst, anaphylaxis, emesis (vomiting), catharsis, bradycardia (slowing of the heart rate), and finally, collapse and death from cardiac arrest.
+Although black hellebore contains protoanemonin or ranunculin, which has an acrid taste and can cause burning of the eyes, mouth, and throat, oral ulceration, gastroenteritis, and hematemesis, research in the 1970s showed that the roots of H. niger do not contain the cardiotoxic steroids helleborin, hellebrin, and helleborein that are responsible for the lethal reputation of "black hellebore".
 It seems that earlier studies may have used a commercial preparation containing a mixture of material from other species such as Helleborus viridis, green hellebore.